Mariupol

 Mariupol (Note: /ˌmæriˈuːpɒl/ MARR-ee-OO-pol, /ˌmɑːriˈuːpəl/ MAR-ee-OO-pəl; Маріуполь /uk/; Мариуполь, /ru/; Μαριούπολη) is a city in Donetsk Oblast, Ukraine.
 It is situated on the northern coast (Pryazovia) of the Sea of Azov, at the mouth of the Kalmius River.
-Prior to the Russian invasion of Ukraine, it was the tenth-largest city in the country and the second-largest city in Donetsk Oblast, with an estimated population of 425,681 people in January 2022; as of August 2023, Ukrainian authorities estimate the population of Mariupol at approximately 120,000.
-Mariupol has been occupied by Russian forces since May 2022.
+In January 2022, prior to the Russian invasion of Ukraine, it was the tenth-largest city in the country and the second-largest city in Donetsk Oblast, with an estimated population of 425,681; in August 2023, Ukrainian authorities estimated the population of Mariupol at approximately 120,000.

-Historically, the city of Mariupol was a centre for trade and manufacturing, and played a key role in the development of higher education and many businesses and also served as a coastal resort on the Sea of Azov.
-In 1948, Mariupol was renamed Zhdanov (Жданов) after Andrei Zhdanov, a native of the city who had become a high-ranking official of the Communist Party of the Soviet Union and a close ally to Joseph Stalin.
+Historically, the city was a centre for trade and manufacturing, and played a key role in the development of higher education and many businesses and also served as a coastal resort on the Sea of Azov.
+In 1948, it was renamed Zhdanov (Жданов) after Andrei Zhdanov, a native of the city who had become a high-ranking official of the Communist Party of the Soviet Union and a close ally to Joseph Stalin.
 The name was part of a larger effort to rename cities after high-ranking political figures in the Soviet Union.
 The historic name was restored in 1989.

 Mariupol was founded on the site of a former encampment for Cossacks, known as Kalmius, and was granted city rights within the Russian Empire in 1778.
 It played a key role in Stalin-era industrialization; it was a centre for grain trade, metallurgy, and heavy engineering – including the Illich Iron and Steel Works and the Azovstal Iron and Steel Works.

 Beginning on 24 February 2022, a three-month-long siege by Russian forces largely destroyed the city, for which it was named a "Hero City of Ukraine" by the Ukrainian government.
 On 16 May 2022, the last Ukrainian troops who remained in Mariupol surrendered at the Azovstal Iron and Steel Works, and the Russian military secured complete control over the city by 20 May.

+Within months, local Russian-backed authorities signed into law a sweeping new bill outlining the reconstruction of Mariupol, as a Russian city, up to the year 2035.